Gull-billed Tern (“Mr Bill”)

 I call the bill color of the Common in alternate “burnt-red” (analogous to the Orchard Oriole).
 The Common’s bill color can also be a brighter red.

 The more orangey billed & longer legged Forster’s is in the back.
-2 more burnt-red billed Common are in the center.
+Two more burnt-red billed Common are in the center.

 The more orangey-billed and paler bodied Forster’s is in front.
-Grayer Common is in back.
+Grayer Common with “burnt-red” bill is in the back.

 The more orangey-billed and paler bodied Forster’s is on the left.
 The grayer Common is on the right.